-2 Specification of the intended use(s) in accordance with the applicable EAD
+2 Specification of the intended use in accordance with the applicable European Assessment Document

-The mageba RESTON®Spherical and Cylindrical Bearings are intended to be used for the support of bridges or building works in accordance with the scope of EN 1337-1.
+The MAURER MSM® Spherical and Cylindrical Bearings are intended to be used for the support of bridges or building works in accordance with the scope of EN 1337-1 where the requirements on the individual bearing are critical.

-The mageba RESTON®Spherical and Cylindrical Bearing with special sliding material made of UHMWPE ROBO®SLIDE L2 is suitable for all types of structures but especially for non-rigid structures with relatively large and frequent displacements caused by working loads, next for superstructures that in-duce fast sliding displacements in bearings, e.g. in bridges for the high speed railways, as well as for regions with continuously low temperatures.
+The MAURER MSM® Spherical and Cylindrical Bearings are suitable for all types of structures but especially for non-rigid structures with relatively large and frequent displacements caused by working loads, next for superstructures that induce fast sliding displacements in bearings, e.g. in bridges for the high speed railways, as well as for regions with continuously low and/or high temperatures.
+Spherical and cylindrical parts made of sliding alloy MSA® are highly corrosion resistant.

-The mageba RESTON®Spherical and Cylindrical Bearing is mainly used in concrete, steel and composite structures.
+The MAURER MSM® Spherical and Cylindrical Bearings are mainly used in concrete, steel and composite structures.

-The provisions made in this European Technical Assessment are based on an intended working life for the intended use of 50 years, depending on the accumulated total sliding path assessed according to Table 2 of this ETA, and provided that mageba RESTON®Spherical and Cylindrical Bearings are subject to appropriate use and maintenance.

-The working life of the bearing is reduced to 10 years, if in bearing's guides the composite materials according to EN 1337-2 are used instead of the special sliding material made of UHMWPE ROBO®SLIDE L2.

-It is the responsibility of the manufacturer to ensure that each delivery contains proper information for the use of mageba RESTON®Spherical and Cylindrical Bearings including general guidance on the basis of the European Technical Assessment.
+The performance given in Section 3 can only be assumed if the MAURER MSM® Spherical and Cylindrical Bearings are used in compliance with the specifications and under boundary conditions set out in Annexes.

-The indications given on the working life cannot be interpreted as a guarantee given by the producer or the Technical Assessment Body, but are to be regarded only as a means for choosing the appropriate product in relation to the expected, economically reasonable working life of the works.
+The verifications and assessment methods on which this European Technical Assessment is based lead to an assumption of a working life of the MAURER MSM® Spherical and Cylindrical Bearings of at least 50 years.
+The working life of the bearing is reduced to 10 years, if in the bearing's guides the composite materials according to EN 1337-2 are used instead of the special sliding material MSM® in final use under ambient temperatures in indoor areas.
+The indications given on the working life cannot be interpreted as a guarantee given by the producer, but are to be regarded only as a means for choosing the right products in relation to the expected economically reasonable working life of the works.

-- 3 Performance of the product and references to the methods used for its assessment - 3.1 Performance of the mageba RESTON®Spherical and Cylindrical Bearing with special sliding material made of UHMWPE ROBO®SLIDE L2
+3 Performance of the product and references to the methods used for its assessment

+3.1 Mechanical resistance and stability (BWR 1)